 The books' greatest aspect may be their multifaceted nature, only in part because it leads to their malleability of interpretation.
 You can read them as celebrations of fantasy, nonsense, and wordplay.
-You can dig deeply into their puzzles and allegories, intentional and otherwise — setting aside Dodgson's potentially inappropriate relationship with the actual Alices and fetishism of young girls, if you can, a struggle for me as an avowed lover of the books.
+You can dig deeply into their puzzles and allegories, intentional and otherwise — setting aside the debate over Dodgson's potentially inappropriate relationships with and fetishism of young girls, if you can, a struggle for me as an avowed lover of the books.
 You can explore the translation of both their most superficial elements and their underlying motifs into new entertainments.
 Like the Oz books, Wonderland and Looking-Glass are seemingly infinitely adaptable, often with surprisingly satisfying results on their own terms — which is rare for discrete works of fiction, as opposed to broad canons like Batman or Star Trek or Greek mythology.

 There have been a considerable number of movies, stage plays, comics, and prose novels based on Alice, both straight-up adaptations and explorations taking the form of further adventures or the story behind the stories or dystopic steampunk mecha sci-fi gangster spins on the original.
 A new live-action Alice in Wonderland film directed for Disney by Tim Burton opens this weekend, and I decided to express my attachment to the source material now to to avoid an excessive preamble my review.